 The item or article will be confiscated and may or may not be returned.
-Further action of detention, SMAP, or suspension may be taken by the principal.
+Further action of detention or suspension issues by school administration.

 C. THEFT

 No student shall take, possess, or conceal the property of another person or institution without their consent.